-The Group's gearing ratio as at 31 December 2021 was 23% (31 December 2020: 49%), which was expressed as a percentage of the total liabilities divided by the total equity.
-The decrease was mainly attributable to increase in total equity as a result of gain on surrender of investment properties under land resumption for the year ended 31 December 2021.
+The Group's gearing ratio as at 31 December 2022 was 21% (31 December 2021: 23%), which is expressed as a percentage of the total liabilities divided by the total equity.
+The decrease in gearing ratio was mainly due to the decrease in interest-bearing bank borrowings, secured, deferred tax liabilities and the increase in total equity as a result of profit during the year.